Historical Marker Details

 VANPORT

 Within a year of the US entering World War II, more than 160,000 people moved to Portland- a city of only 360,000 – to work in Home Front industries.
 Industrialist Henry Kaiser’s three shipyards employed the most workers.
-To house …
+To house his employees and their families, Kaiser persuaded the US Maritime Commission in 1942 to fund …

 Read More